 For imaging the skeleton, technetium-99m is combined with diphosphonate and used to check for bone metastasis or infection.

-For identifying inflammation, WBCs are labeled and used to identify focal inflammation.
+For identifying inflammation, white blood cells are labeled and used to identify focal inflammation.

-For localizing GI bleeding, RBCs are labeled to determine whether they have been extravasated from blood vessels.
+For localizing gastrointestinal bleeding, red blood cells are labeled to determine whether they have been extravasated from blood vessels.